• Skip to primary navigation

 • Coconut Berry Smoothie

 When you want something more satisfying to quench your thirst than water or a carbonated beverage, fruit and berry smoothies are always a good idea.
-Fortunately, I have a few tasty recipes for you, including Peach Strawberry Smoothie, Pineapple Raspberry Smoothie, Real Fruit Smoothie, and the smoothie du’ jour, this coconut strawberry smoothie!
+Fortunately, I have a few tasty recipes for you, including Peach Strawberry Smoothie, Raspberry Pineapple Smoothie, Real Fruit Smoothie, and the smoothie du’ jour, this coconut strawberry smoothie!

 Smoothies, although nutrient-dense, can be high in calories, carbs, and refined sugar, depending on what’s in them.
 This coconut strawberry smoothie, however, is made with only four ingredients: coconut milk, strawberries, coconut extract, and monk fruit sweetener.
 As a result, this simple recipe slashes the carbs and refined sugar without sacrificing ANY flavor!

-smoothie in a glass with a straw.
+Smoothie in a glass set on a kitchen towel.

 Why You'll Love This Recipe